-- From another device, go to mydevices.stanford.edu to launch the MyDevices app.
+- From another device, go to mydevices.stanford.edu to launch the MyDevices application.

 - Click the link for the device whose encryption key you want to recover.

-- On the Device Details page, in the Device Information section, in the Encryption Status row click Recover your encryption key.
+- On the Device Details page, locate the Status section.
+In the status section, locate the Encryption Status row, then click Recover your encryption key.